Old Port Lobster Shack

 Steamed Mussels ($14.75) in white wine and garlic herb butter was a large platter full of fresh mussels in a very nice broth.
 The included bread was on the greasy side, but proved to be essential in maximizing use of the awesome broth.

 Steamed Maine Lobstah Dinner ($26.75) for 1 1/4 lb lobster, fries, corn on the cob, and coleslaw.
 Looked great and tasted even better.
 Messy but worth the effort.
 It is pretty easy getting the tail and claws off.
 They include a bib and instructions on how to rip it apart.
 Simple cooking style but why mess with a good thing?
 Be sure to eat the ugly guts inside the head..!

 Lobster Shack serves up its namesake lobster extremely well.
 If you have a hankering for New England style seafood, head here.
+BBQ is also available and surprisingly good.
 Kids menu available.
 Short wine list with glasses from $5, bottles from $15.
 Catering available.

 Wednesday $4/glass of wine, $4 Shipyard beer on Sundays.

 2855 Stevens Creek